aabhas-sao/dukaan/README.md

 | React Native,  UI Kitten | MongoDB | Node.js,  Nest.js | Heroku
 | ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/1200px-React-icon.svg.png) | ![](https://www.svgrepo.com/show/331488/mongodb.svg) | ![](https://docs.nestjs.com/assets/logo-small.svg) | ![](https://img.stackshare.io/service/133/3wgIDj3j.png) |

+# Setting up the development environment:
+Follow these instructions if you need to build native code in your project.
+For example, if you are integrating React Native into an existing application, or if you ran "prebuild" from Expo to generate your project's native code, you'll need this section.

+The instructions are a bit different depending on your development operating system, and whether you want to start developing for iOS or Android.
+If you want to develop for both Android and iOS, that's fine - you can pick one to start with, since the setup is a bit different.

+#### Follow the official React Native Guide:  [Setup your React Native Environment](https://reactnative.dev/docs/environment-setup)

+## Running Backend Server Guidelines:
+-